rangl-labs/netzerotc/rangl/env_open_loop/README.md

 # A guide to the RangL environment (in OpenAI Gym)

-This folder contains a copy of the RangL environment which will be used for evaluation in the competition.
+This folder contains the environment used in the open-loop competition phase.
 It can be used right away to train an agent.
-However to gain an advantage in the competition, you can consider training your agent in a modified environment (although evaluation will still use the reference environment!).
-If necessary you can change the name of the environment by modifying the `__init__.py` file in this folder.
+However to gain an advantage in the competition, you can consider training your agent in a modified environment (although evaluation will still use this original environment!).

 The RangL environment is designed to be easily modified and has the following modular structure: